 Assessment of soybean genotypes for the genotype x environment interaction through a particular statistical tool is very important strategy in plant breeding (Carneiro et al., 2019).
 Stability analysis give solution in identification of most phenotypic stable and adaptable cultivars (Eeuwijk et al., 2016).
-However maximum researcher focused on above ground traits like yield for selection than roots traits in normal environment (Koraddi et al., 2016; Susanto et al., 2023).
+However most researches focused on above ground traits like yield for selection than root traits in normal environment (Koraddi et al., 2016; Susanto et al., 2023).
 Very few studies have been conducted for selection of genotypes on basis of root traits under water stress conditions (Hoyos-Villegas et al., 2016; Castiana et al., 2023).
 Under water limited condition, there is very important role of root traits in selection of plants along with morphological, physiological and biochemical characters.
 In present study, the three stability parameters viz., mean( X ), regression coefficient (bi) and deviation from regression (S2di) were estimated for root shoot traits in sixty genotypes of soybean.
 The results are presented as follows:

-Root length is a major morphological trait which directly affect with soil moisture stress in form of decline in root length (Aski et al., 2021; Mishra and Patidar, 2023).
+Root length is a major morphological trait which is directly affected with soil moisture stress in form of decline in root length (Aski et al., 2021; Mishra and Patidar, 2023).
 Legumes including soybean are dicots.
 A main tap root along with few laterals roots is the roots characteristics of legumes.
-Water stress negatively affect root traits like decline in root length, root weigh, number of roots and surface area (Widuri et al., 2018; Mathew and Shimelis 2021).
-Under water limited conditions, branches of roots and its deep root length are important features of plants to overcome drought conditions (Mishra and Patidar, 2023).
+Water stress negatively affect root traits like decline in root length, root weight, number of roots and surface area (Widuri et al., 2018; Mathew and Shimelis 2021).
+Under water limited conditions, branches of roots and its length are important features of plants to overcome drought conditions (Mishra and Patidar, 2023).
 Mean values and stability parameters regarding root length are presented in Table 2.
-Out of sixty genotypes, GW152 was possessed highest root length (14.85 cm) while, GW312 was possessed lowest root length (4.19 cm).
-Similar finding was also reported by Selvi et al. (2015), in rice.
-Mean over four environments was 9.99 cm.
-It was observed that 33 genotypes were observed higher root length as they had higher mean values than grand mean.
+Out of sixty genotypes, GW152 possessed highest root length (14.85 cm) while, GW312 possessed the lowest (4.19 cm).
+Similar finding was also reported by Selvi et al. (2015) in rice.
+Mean of four environments was 9.99 cm.
+It was observed that 33 genotypes recorded higher root length as they had higher mean values than grand mean.

-It was found that four genotypes GW234, GW28, GW207 and AGS25 possessed average response (bi = 1); 29 genotypes possessed regression value less than one (bi ‹ 1) and 27 genotypes had regression value above than one (bi › 1).
+It was found that four genotypes GW234, GW28, GW207 and AGS25 possessed average response (bi = 1); 29 genotypes possessed regression value less than one (bi ‹ 1) and 27 genotypes had regression values above than one (bi › 1).
 Out of sixty genotypes, only genotypes viz.
 GW382, GW108, GW17, GW87, GW286, GW223, GW251 and GW225 showed significant regression value.

 All the genotypes had deviation from regression coefficient non- significant (S2di=0) except GW159, GW99, GW143, GW21, GW161, GW17, GW45, GW188, GW185, GW251, RSC1107, NRC138 and JS9560.
-So, reflected their predictable behavior.
+These results reflected their predictable behavior.
 Similar non-significant deviation from regression was also observed by Selvi et al., 2015 during screening of rice genotypes for drought stress.
-Out of sixty genotypes, only four genotypes GW134, GW207, GW28 and AGS25 having high mean with average regression (bi=1) and non-significant deviation from regression (S2di=0) indicated its suitability over wide range of environments.
-Similar observations were also reported by Castiano et al., 2023 in common bean (Phaseolus vulgaris L.).
-While 10 genotypes with (bi ‹ 1) and 10 genotypes with (bi › 1) along with high mean values and non-significant deviation from regression (S2di) suggested their suitability for poor (water stress) and favorable (normal) environments respectively.
+Out of sixty genotypes, only four genotypes GW134, GW207, GW28 and AGS25 had high mean with average regression (bi=1) and non-significant deviation from regression (S2di=0) indicating its suitability over wide range of environments.
+Similar observations were also reported by Castiano et al. (2023) in common bean (Phaseolus vulgaris L.).
+While ten genotypes with (bi ‹ 1) and ten genotypes with (bi › 1) along with high mean values and non-significant deviation from regression (S2di) suggesting their suitability for poor (water stress) and favorable (normal) environments respectively.

 Stability parameters pertaining to shoot length due to growing in different water regimes are presented in Table 2.
 The highest mean value was recorded in GW155 (71.81 cm) and lowest in AGS218 (26.02 cm) with grand mean of 47.63 cm.
 Regression coefficient varied from -9.88 (GW143) to 13.42.